 Along with affecting your sex drive, mood, and energy level, low T can make you less responsive to sexual stimulation.
 If you have low T, you’ll still feel pain and other sensations in your penis, but you may experience less feeling and pleasure during sex.

 Penile numbness can affect men who:

-- have a disease that damages the nerves or affects the penis, such as diabetes, multiple sclerosis, or Peyronie’s disease
+- have a disease that damages the nerves or affects the penis, such as diabetes, MS, or Peyronie’s disease

 - cycle often or for long distances

 Your doctor will take a medical history and do a physical exam to find the cause of the numbness.
 They might ask you questions such as: